Anandi Gopal Joshi: Legacy

 In 1888, American feminist writer Caroline Wells Healey Dall wrote Joshi's biography.
 Dall was acquainted with Joshi and admired her greatly.
 However, certain points in the biography, particularly its harsh treatment of Gopalrao Joshi, sparked controversy among Joshi's friends.

 Doordarshan, an Indian public service broadcaster aired a Hindi series based on her life, called "Anandi Gopal," directed by Kamlakar Sarang.
 Shrikrishna Janardan Joshi wrote a fictionalized account of her life in his Marathi novel Anandi Gopal, which was adapted into a play by Ram G. Joglekar.

 Dr. Anjali Kirtane has extensively researched the life of Dr. Anandibai Joshi and has written a Marathi book entitled "डॉ. आनंदीबाई जोशी काळ आणि कर्तृत्व" ("Dr. Anandibai Joshi: her times and accomplishments") which contains rare photographs of Dr. Anandibai Joshi.

 The Institute for Research and Documentation in Social Sciences (IRDS), a non-governmental organization from Lucknow, has been awarding the Anandibai Joshi Award for Medicine in honour of her early contributions to the cause of advancing medical science in India.
 In addition, the Government of Maharashtra has established a fellowship in her name for young women working on women's health.

+Modern feminist scholars continue to study Anadibai Joshi's life because of her influence on women's education and healthcare in India.
+Her story is often connected to more discussions about women's rights, medical education, and social reform during the nineteenth century.

 On 31 March 2018, Google honored her with a Google Doodle to mark her 153rd birth anniversary.

 Anandi Gopal, an Indian biographical film on her life in Marathi by Sameer Vidwans released in 2019.
 It stars Bhagyashree Milind in the titular role, Lalit Prabhakar as her husband - Gopalrao Joshi and Yogesh Soman as her father - Ganpatrao Amriteshwar Joshi.
 In 2017, a Gujarati-language play titled Dr. Anandibai Joshi, directed by Manoj Shah, premiered at the National Centre for the Performing Arts.

 Recent scholarship highlights Joshi as an early feminist thinker who challenged the oppression of women and advocated for their education and healthcare.
 Historian Meera Kosambi describes her writings as evidence of an emerging, though fragmented, feminist consciousness in a time when women's voices were often marginalized.